Varundo/Varundo/README.md

 I have 17 years of experience working in arts and culture as a promoter, label manager, and producer and have worked on projects in Germany, UK, USA, Poland, Turkey, Switzerland, Portugal and Nepal.

-My company Littlei has been producing concerts and festivals in Kolkata since 2007 and has been responsible for developing new art and music traditions in the city.
+In 2007 I founded 'Littlei' to produce concerts and festivals in Kolkata and it has been responsible for developing new art and music traditions in the city.
 As a musician, composer and educator I've been involved in trans-cultural projects and residencies and has created works that are responsive to the technological advances of the digital age.
 I'm also the founder of Synthfarm, India’s leading residency for